Witch Hunt skillfully balances sharp social commentary with sincerely shocking scares, making this a must-see for genre fans.

 Witch Hunt is a rather small-scale story for the scopious scenario it sets up, but because Callahan’s final product here is so spectacularly satisfying, we’re left wanting to see even more of these characters’ exploits instead of feeling “cheated” in any capacity.
 Thanks to a commendable cast that helps keep the fantasy grounded in feasibility with their tenderly powerful performances and Elle Callahan’s fierce filmmaking both behind the camera and through her skillful screenwriting, Witch Hunt is a win for genre fans who savor smarts along with their scares – and hopefully a call to film studios everywhere to provide Callahan with bigger budgets and richer resources in the very near future to further spotlight her talents.

-Witch Hunt had its World Premiere at SXSW Online on March 17, 2021 in the 2020 Spotlight Section of the festival.
+Witch Hunt had its World Premiere at SXSW Online on March 17, 2021 and is now available to watch on digital and on demand.